sana33/SDCOR/Readme.md

   * #### "Total Runs:" static text box

-    The total number of runs of SDCOR per the maximum number of execution times (_MaxRun_) is depicted in this field.
+    The total number of runs of SDCOR per the allowed maximum number of execution times (_MaxRun_) is depicted in this field.

 * ### "Final Results" panel